-14. In view of the increasing demand necessitating additional sources for the supply of electrical power in the Province of Ontario and the urgent need for immediate action, the applicant requests that, consistent with its rules of procedure, the International Joint Commission give priority to this application and expedite its consideration thereof and its action thereon, so that construction of the project may be undertaken at the earliest possible date.
+15. In view of the increasing demand necessitating additional sources for the supply of electric power in the United States and an urgent need for immediate action, the applicant requests that, consistent with its rules of procedure the International Joint Commission give priority to this application and expedite its consideration thereof and its action thereon so that the construction of the project may be undertaken at the earliest possible date.